Why Do Dogs Have Spotted Tongues?

 “Help!
 I found a black spot on my Lab’s tongue – does that mean he’s part Chow?”

 Labs, Shepherds, and Golden Retrievers are also known to have spots on their tongues.
+In fact, over 30 breeds are prone to spotted tongues.

 Over 35 Breeds Are Prone To Dark Spots On Their Tongues